Xabaril/BeatPulse/README.md

 ## Tracking pulses

-With *TrackingPulses* ou can save liveness information in external services.
+With *TrackingPulses* you can save liveness information in external services.
 Currently we have developed different trackers you can use:

  > [Application Insights Tracker](./doc/ai-tracker.md)